zen0wu/topcoder-greed/README.md

 #### greed.test.unitTest

 If you've got a powerful IDE with great unit testing and debugging support, why mingle test code with your solution?
-For C# and Java, set `greed.test.unitTest` to `true`, and the unit tests will be generated in a separate file according to `greed.templates.<lang>.unitTestTmplFile`.
+For C# and Java, set `greed.test.unitTest` to `true`, and the unit tests will be generated in a separate file according to `greed.templates.<lang>.unitTestTmplFile`(If not set or invalid, I will fallback to normal test code generation).
 Then you can link both files to an existing IDE project:

 ![VS Add File Menu](https://raw.github.com/wiki/tomtung/topcoder-greed/VS-Add-Existing.png)